upsatish/AWSConsoleNavigator/README.md

 ### Navigate by ARN or service:resourceID (ARN substring) only

-The following resources can be navigated by ARN or service:resourceID (ARN substring) only.
+Resources that can be navigated by ARN or service:resourceID (ARN substring) only:

 - S3 bucket
 - Codebuild project